 - To access The New York Times, Law School users must create a personal account using the following steps:

-- Step 1: Go to nytimes.com/activate-access/edu-access
+- Step 1: Go to The New York Times Activate Access

 - Step 2: Search and select Texas Tech University Law School.